glener10/rotating-pairs-back/documentation/useCases/Combinations.md

-SCENARIO: Get Combinations according number of entries GIVEN A request was sent containing the number of entries WHEN User clicks on the "Generate Random Combinations" button in the Front-End THEN It will return the combinations according the specified number of entries
+SCENARIO: Get Combinations according number of entries GIVEN A request was sent containing the number of entries WHEN User clicks on the "Generate Random Combinations" button in the Front-End THEN It will return the combinations according the specified number of entries and exec 'IncrementCombinationGeneration' useCase

 SCENARIO: Dont Return Combinations
 GIVEN A request was sent without the number of entries